Colisée de Québec: History

 Quebec City has entertained several proposals in recent years to return NHL ice hockey to the city; prior to the completion of Centre Vidéotron, most of these proposals envisioned using the Colisée as a temporary home while the new arena was built next to the existing facility.
 On October 10, 2009, Quebec City newspapers such as Le Soleil reported that negotiations were held between the city and the NHL concerning the possibility and pertinence of relocating or creating an NHL franchise into the city.

-Skatemania 2014 is held on October 25, 2014.
+Skatemania 2014 was held at the Colisée on October 25, 2014.
 The show handling the arts and figure skating produced by Alain Goldberg featuring Sylvain Cossette, Andrée Watters, Marc Hervieux, Jeanick Fournier and also Éléonore Lagacé, Andréanne Martin and Liana Bureau from La Voix.
 Participating athletes among others: Joannie Rochette, Patrick Chan, Shawn Sawyer.

 Former Nordiques owner and Canadian Olympic Committee president Marcel Aubut originally said that there were no plans to demolish the Colisée Pepsi even if a new arena was built.
 Aubut mentioned a prospective future Winter Olympics bid among other justifications for maintaining the existing arena.
 As part of the agreement constructing the new arena, an additional $7 million was set aside for renovating the Colisée, should the city have landed a potential National Hockey League expansion franchise before the new arena was completed in 2015.

 Videotron Centre opened on September 8, 2015.
 The Colisée's final event was a Metallica concert on September 14, 2015 for the Lords of Summer Tour; two days later, the band would also play the first concert at Videotron Centre.
 The Colisée was then closed to the public, with minimal operations and maintenance since.

 In September 2019, the Colisée's neon sign was removed pending an expected demolition.
 ExpoCité announced plans to sell 4,000 of the arena's wooden seats to the public on the weekend of October 19 and 20, 2019, while the remaining 11,000 plastic seats would be given to municipalities, schools and other institutions.
 The city planned to start demolition by summer 2020 and finish by December 18, 2020.
 It was announced in 2021 that demolition would not proceed, as the building had been leased to be used as storage space.
-The lease runs until September 2023.
+The lease ran until September 2023.
+In 2024, Quebec City mayor Bruno Marchand stated that he supported demolishing the Colisée.
+It was announced in February of 2025 that the building would be demolished over a two year period.